ubccr/ccrdocs/pages/faq.md

 1. You are [over quota](hpc/storage.md#checking-quotas) in your home directory.
 See more on managing [OnDemand job data](portals/ood.md#my-interactive-sessions)
 2. You have an Anaconda environment loading in your .bashrc environment file or are loading a Python module in your .bashrc file that is interfering with the OnDemand desktop setup.
 [See also](#why-am-i-see-the-error-kinit-unknown-credential-cache-type-while-getting-default-ccache-when-using-ccrkinit)
+3. Your account is in the "new environment" but you're using the old OnDemand.
+The new modules don't work in the old OnDemand.
+See here for more info on the [new environment](howto/newenv.md)

 ## How can I check how full my directories are?